 - Geographic Region Northeast, Midwest, West, and South.
 This is an important stratification data element because practice patterns have been shown to vary substantially by region.
 For example, lengths of stay tend to be longer in East Coast hospitals than in West Coast hospitals.
 Figure 1 in Appendix I shows the KID States by region. - Control government non-Federal (public), private not-for-profit (voluntary), and private investor-owned (proprietary).
 These types of hospitals tend to have different missions and different responses to government regulations and policies.
 When there were enough hospitals of each type to allow it, hospitals were stratified as public, voluntary, and proprietary.
 This stratification was used for Southern rural, Southern urban non-teaching, and Western urban non-teaching hospitals.
 For smaller strata the Midwestern rural and Western rural hospitals a collapsed stratification of public versus private was used, with the voluntary and proprietary hospitals combined to form a single "private" category.
 For all other combinations of region, location, and teaching status, no stratification based on control was advisable, given the number of hospitals in these cells. - Location urban or rural.
 Government payment policies for hospital services often differ according to this designation.
 Also, rural hospitals are generally smaller and offer fewer services than urban hospitals.
-We categorized hospitals with a CBSA type of Metropolitan or

-Division as urban, while we designated hospitals with a CBSA type of Micropolitan or Rural as rural.

-• Teaching Status - teaching or non-teaching.
+We categorized hospitals with a CBSA type of Metropolitan or Division as urban, while we designated hospitals with a CBSA type of Micropolitan or Rural as rural. - Teaching Status teaching or non-teaching.
 The missions of teaching hospitals differ from non-teaching hospitals.
 In addition, financial considerations differ between these two hospital groups.
 Currently, the Medicare DRG payments are uniformly higher to teaching hospitals.
-Prior to 2006, the teaching status of hospitals identified as children's hospitals by the Children's Hospital Association (CHA, formerly National Association of Children's Hospitals and Related Institutions, NACHRI) was based on an indicator provided by CHA.
-For 2006, the CHA teaching status indicator was not available, so teaching status was determined using only information from the AHA Annual Survey Database for all hospitals.
-For 2009, both CHA and AHA information were used to define the teaching status of children's hospitals.
-For 2012, the CHA teaching status indicator was not available, so teaching status was determined using only information from the AHA Annual Survey Database for all hospitals.
+Prior to 2006, the teaching status of hospitals identified as children's hospitals by the Children's Hospital Association (CHA, formerly National Association of Children's

+Hospitals and Related Institutions, NACHRI) was based on an indicator provided by CHA.
+For 2006, 2012, and 2016, the CHA teaching status indicator was not available, so teaching status was determined using only information from the AHA Annual Survey Database for all hospitals.
+For 2009, both CHA and AHA information was used to define the teaching status of children's hospitals.